-A formal complaint must a) allege sexual harassment against a respondent; b) request that Graceland investigate the alleged harassment; and c) be signed (electronically or digitally) by the party filing the complaint.
+A formal complaint must a) allege sexual harassment against a respondent; b) request that Graceland investigate the alleged harassment; and c) be signed by the party filing the complaint (signature can be handwritten, electronic, or digital).
 The formal complaint can be filed by one of two parties.
 It may be filed by the Complainant, who must be participating in or attempting to participate in an educational program or activity of Graceland.
 In some cases, the Title IX Coordinator may file a formal complaint over the wishes of the Complainant if it involves a minor or if such action is not unreasonable in light of known circumstances that would suggest that filing a complaint is necessary for the protection of the campus community.